John McAfee: The non-story of the year

 Unlike other fugitives, John McAfee hasn’t shrunk from public attention.
-He started a blog to vent allegations about the Belize government having a vendetta against him and proclaimed his innocence.
+He started a blog to proclaim his innocence and to vent allegations about the Belize government having a vendetta against him.
 Now, he's expressing a desire to move to the United Kingdom to restart his life with his two young girlfriends.

-Through the John McAfee melodrama, McAfee --t he company -- has been mute on the topic.
+Throughout the John McAfee melodrama, McAfee - the company - has been mute on the topic.
 Insiders say executives and employees are under strict orders to avoid discussions and make no official comment.
 And they have good reason: John McAfee has no association with the company.

 Yet, with every twist in this four-month tale of John McAfee, the company has been dragged into the conversation.
 McAfee has not been a software entrepreneur in some time; he spent most of his $100 million fortune and has little but the clothes on his back.
 Yet, the media insists on painting John McAfee as an integral part of the McAfee brand and technology.
 McAfee’s current co-presidents Mike DeCesare and Todd Gebhart told CNN they've been monitoring the situation and acknowledge it hasn’t been good for the company.